-A distinctive editorial policy is at the core of all Elsevier / Gold Standard products.
+A distinctive editorial policy is at the core of all of Elsevier’s Gold Standard products.
 Through it, staff develops clinically-based content using a peer-reviewed process to produce an objective analysis of clinically-relevant drug information.
-The content development cycle mimics the peer-review process utilized by major scientific publications and in general, editorial content follows the style of other peer-reviewed medical publications such as the American Medical Association Manual of Style: A Guide for Authors and Editors.
-Modifications to this style reflect recognized needs of database production, standardized within internal Elsevier / Gold Standard policy.
+The content development cycle mimics the peer-review process utilized by major scientific publications.
+In general, editorial content follows the style of other peer-reviewed medical publications such as the American Medical Association Manual of Style: A Guide for Authors and Editors.
+Modifications to this style reflect recognized needs of database production, standardized within internal Elsevier’s Gold Standard policy.

 Every database update is subject to a strict editorial review process that employs a system of double checks to guarantee timely and accurate drug information.
 The process is ongoing and quality assurance activities are performed throughout the content development cycle.
 The overall editorial process is reviewed regularly for system improvements.